oscar-system/oscar-website/meetings/2021-09/exercises.md

     3. Implement a new type of elements in polycyclic groups for which multiplication and inversion are based on collection in Julia, not on underlying group elements in GAP.

+    4. The GAP help for "Pc Groups" (a chapter in the GAP Reference Manual) lists more rules for a power-conjugate presentation than the definition of a polycyclic presentation in the talk.
+Are the additional rules necessary?

 ## Exercises related to Eamonn O'Brien's second lecture

 1. Consistency algorithm